 It is based upon elements of the University’s formal Code of Practice on the employment and career development of research staff, but provides more detailed guidance on key aspects of researchers’ career paths.

-This guidance has been approved by the University’s Personnel Committee, with the expectation that all departments will introduce arrangements based on this guidance appropriate to the local context.
+This guidance has been approved by the University’s People Committee (formerly known as Personnel Committee), with the expectation that all departments will introduce arrangements based on this guidance appropriate to the local context.
 Local factors which might influence variations in practice include the typical length of contract and seniority of research staff and PIs; the extent to which research staff work in groups and teams; and the security of external funding.

 The guidance, below, consists of: